Pig World

 The NPA has called for the government to address current constraints on planning for farmers and the gaping holes in the UK’s national biosecurity controls in its response to Baroness Minette Batters’ review of farm profitability.

-After collecting views from the pig sector, the NPA’s response also covers trade agreements and labour Baroness Batters, the former NFU president, who asked to lead a review into the profitability of farming by Defra secretary Steve Reed, said she was ‘determined to use this opportunity to provide meaningful recommendations to Government, food retailers, processors and manufacturers’.
+After collecting views from the pig sector, the NPA’s response also covers trade agreements and labour.
+Baroness Batters, the former NFU president, who was asked to lead a review into the profitability of farming by Defra secretary Steve Reed, said she was ‘determined to use this opportunity to provide meaningful recommendations to Government, food retailers, processors and manufacturers’.

 “The review is a rare opportunity to step back and think about how everyone can shape the future for their sector,” she said.